 The Contemporary Vocal Ensemble teaches instrumentalists how to work in an ensemble setting with different lead singers in various contemporary genres.
 Instrumentalists and singers learn how to effectively communicate with each other, how to really listen to each other when performing, genre appropriate stylization, movement on stage, and more.
 Each week we work on making each instrumentalist a more professional, confident, relaxed, and compelling performer who works well with others.

 Who Can Join

-- Prepare one uptempo/fast song.
-By uptempo/fast, we mean a dance tempo but not necessarily a dance song.
-Examples are: "Heartbreaker" (Pat Benatar), "I Wanna Dance With Somebody" (Whitney Houston), "Firework" (Katy Perry).
-Bring a lead sheet for the piano accompanist.
+- One uptempo, really fast song.
+By uptempo/really fast, we mean a dance tempo (150 BPM) but not necessarily a dance song.
+Examples are: "Heartbreaker" (Pat Benatar), "Runaway Baby" (Bruno Mars), "Firework" (Katy Perry).

-The class meets on Fridays from 4:55 pm to 6:35 pm at Third North, room C216 (11 St and Third Ave).
-Singers and instrumentalists are required to attend all classes, practice outside of class and perform at the sound check and final performance in the Loewe Theater on Thursday, December 12, 2019 (5:00 pm soundcheck/rehearsal; 8:00 pm show).
+The class meets on Fridays from 4:35 pm to 6:35 pm in the Provincetown Playhouse.
+Singers and instrumentalists are required to attend all classes, do assignments and practice outside of class, and to work on the recording/video outside of class.
+This means that instruction will be mostly synchronous but partly asynchronous.
+Singers and instrumentalists are also required to perform at the sound check and final performance in the Loewe Theater on December 9, 2022.

 Performances and Concerts

 December 9, 2022 at 8 pm - Frederick Loewe Theatre (Education Building, 35 West 4 Street).